Gene-Weaver/LeafMachine2/README.md

 ## Troubleshooting CUDA

 - If your system already has another version of CUDA (e.g., CUDA 11.7) then it can be complicated to switch to CUDA 11.3.
+We have found that most newer versions of CUDA are backwards compatible with the older version of PyTorch that we install above.
 - The simplest solution is to install pytorch with CPU only, avoiding the CUDA problem entirely, but that is not recommended given that
 LeafMachine2 is designed to use GPUs.
-We have not tested LeafMachine2 on systems that lack GPUs.
+The components that rely on ViT (binarization of labels) will *NOT* work without a GPU.
-- Alternatively, you can install the [latest pytorch release](https://pytorch.org/get-started/locally/) for your specific system, either using the cpu only version `pip3 install torch`, `pip3 install torchvision`, `pip3 install torchaudio` or by matching the pythorch version to your CUDA version.
+- Alternatively, you can install the [latest pytorch release](https://pytorch.org/get-started/locally/) for your specific system.
-- We have not validated CUDA 11.6 or CUDA 11.7, but our code is likely to work with them too.
+- We have also validated CUDA 12.4.
 If you have success with other versions of CUDA/pytorch, let us know and we will update our instructions.

 ---